 Ah, the hill.
 Everyone’s clutching iced Americanos, stale smells of Dick’s fryer oil can be sniffed out from just about anywhere on Broadway, and if you shot a lemon drop for every cotton candy-colored hairstyle, French bulldog, and brand-new apartment complex you passed, you’d be blitzed.
-Sure, it doesn’t have the same charm as some other neighborhoods in Seatown (or particularly affordable rent), but we still find ourselves constantly lured to the not-yet-totally-gentrified neighborhood directly west of I-5.
+Sure, it doesn’t have the same charm as some other neighborhoods in Seatown (or particularly affordable rent), but we still find ourselves constantly lured to the not-yet-totally-gentrified neighborhood directly east of I-5.
 Capitol Hill is a local’s playground.
 And as for the arsenal of A+ places to eat?
 That’s our kind of monkey bars.
 Here’s where to play.

 This guide is presented in partnership with Delta Air Lines, which flies to over 50 nonstop international and domestic destinations from Seattle.